-Con pared with 2008 Compared with In mil lions .
-Total revenues - prior year \$ 7,643 \$ 7,219 Impact of foreign currency translation (156) 109 Organic growth (decline) (344) 11 Acquisition in prior year (to anniversary date) 16 291 Acquisition in current year 61 13 Total revenues - current year \$ 7,220 \$ 7,643
+2009 Compared with 2008 2008 Compared with 2007 In m illions Total revenues - prior year \$7,643 \$7,219 Impact of foreign currency translation (156) 109 Organic growth (decline) (344) 11 Acquisition in prior year (to anniversary date) 16 291 Acquisition in current year 61 13 Total revenues - current year \$7,220 \$7,643

 Total Revenues consist of Net Sales of products and Royalty Income from licensees.
 Revenues declined 6% in 2009, with 2% of the decline due to foreign currency translation.
 The effect of global recessionary conditions on consumer spending affected all of our businesses in 2009.
-In spite of the recession, we reported growth in our Outdoor & Action Sports businesses in 2009, Revenues increased in 2008 due to overall unit volume increases and organic growth in our Outdoor & Action Sports businesses and the benefit of a full year of operations of our Contemporary Brands businesses acquired in 2007.
+In spite of the recession, we reported growth in our Outdoor & Action Sports businesses in 2009.
+Revenues increased in 2008 due to overall unit volume increases and organic growth in our Outdoor & Action Sports businesses acquired in 2007.
 Additional details on revenues are provided in the section titled "Information by Business Segment."